TerfasDev/Inventrufl/README.md

 # Inventrufl
-Inventrufl is a multiplatform inventory management desktop application built using web technologies via Electron, which aims to manage stocks of hardware stores.
+Inventrufl is a cross-platform inventory management desktop application built using web technologies via Electron, which aims to manage stocks of hardware stores.